sds/haml-lint/lib/haml_lint/linter/README.md

 %body
 ```

-This is a _de facto_ standard in writing HAML documents as well as HTML in
+This is a _de facto_ standard in writing Haml documents as well as HTML in
 general, as it is easier to type and matches the convention of many developer
 tools.
-If you are writing HAML to output XML documents, however, it is a strict
+If you are writing Haml to output XML documents, however, it is a strict
 requirement.

 ## TrailingEmptyLines

-HAML documents should not contain empty lines at the end of the file.
+Haml documents should not contain empty lines at the end of the file.

 ## TrailingWhitespace

-HAML documents should not contain trailing whitespace (spaces or tabs) on any
+Haml documents should not contain trailing whitespace (spaces or tabs) on any
 lines.

 ## UnescapedHtml

-Flags use of HAML's unescaped-output markers (`!=`, `!~`, and the unescaped
+Flags use of Haml's unescaped-output markers (`!=`, `!~`, and the unescaped
 plain-text `!`), which bypass HTML escaping.
 Like `raw`, `html_safe`, and `h()`
 in Rails, these make it easy to accidentally introduce XSS vulnerabilities when
 the output includes user-controlled data.